 This is carried out at the end of each year using standardised assessments in years 3, 4 and 5.
 These assessments are in reading and maths and assess to what extent children have achieved their intended end-of-year expectation.
 The information from these assessments assist the teachers in making judgements.
-They are not to be used solely to make this judgement as the assessment is another tool to use in collaboration with the ongoing formative assessment methods they have been using all year.
-At the end of Key Stage 2 (Year 6), the children take their statutory assessments through the use of National Standardised Testing and Teacher Assessment in the core subjects of the National Curriculum.
+They are not to be used solely to make this judgement, as the assessment is another tool to use in collaboration with the ongoing formative assessment methods they have been using all year.
+At the end of Key Stage 2 (Year 6), the children take their Standard Assessment Tests (SAT's) and Teacher Assessment in the core subjects of the National Curriculum.
 For maths, reading and SPAG they are marked externally with the writing being a teacher assessment score using a portfolio of work they have amassed over their time at the school.
 Results of individual pupil's assessments are made available to the parents concerned and the overall statistical profile (not individual results) is made available to parents, governors, the LA and the DfE.
 The Governors also discuss progress and attainment data each term.

-- A formal reading and spelling assessment will take place when they enter school - Maths and writing assessments will be ongoing throughout the year through investigations and BIG Writes - Non statutory NFER standardised tests will be administered at 'milestone' points and end of the year to support judgements. - Termly teacher assessments for writing, reading and maths will be given - Children will assess own learning against "I can..." statements - Teachers will give feedback against "I can..." statements - AfL practices will take place appropriately and regularly
+- A formal reading and spelling assessment will take place when they enter school - Maths and writing assessments will be ongoing throughout the year through investigations and BIG Writes - Non-statutory NFER standardised tests will be administered at 'milestone' points and end of the year to support judgements. - Termly teacher assessments for writing, reading and maths will be given - Children will assess own and others' learning - Developmental feedback to children will take a variety of forms - AfL practices will take place appropriately and regularly